 please call 01347 82 52 92

 After travelling by rail from London St Pancras International to Basel, nestled amongst the snow-capped Alps, you board your elegant and luxurious 5 star cruise ship, AmaMora, which will be waiting to transport you on a special Rhine cruise.
 As you explore this fascinating waterway, you will stay in your own spacious outside stateroom, enjoy gourmet dining and fine wines, en-route take in some of hte Rhine’s best-loved attractions; medieval Strasbourg, the German university town of Heidelberg and the majestic Gothic cathedral in Cologne all feature.
 Conclude your journey in the legendary city of Amsterdam amongst the myriad of canals and distinctive architecture.

 You will have time on your Rhine cruise to further explore the sights of Amsterdam – such as the Rijksmuseum, the Anne Frank House and the charming canals at the end of your Rhine cruise; or if you prefer, we can extend your holiday by rail for you, by adding extra nights in Amsterdam prior to your return journey home.
 We will advise and assist you on every aspect of your journey, to create your perfect trip.

-7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £2,395 per person – save up to £1,150 per couple (based on 2 people travelling together staying in a D grade cabin, departing on 29th March 2020).
-Please note this includes the special offer discount, and that prices may vary for other cabin types.
-Alternatively, travel to and from your cruise by First Class rail at either end of the cruise, with a private taxi transfer in Paris from an additional £350 per person.
+7 night / 8 day cruise holiday by First Class rail including all meals and wine, beer and soft drinks with lunch and dinner, transfers and shore excursions – from £2,395 per person – save up to £1,150 per couple (based on 2 people travelling together staying in a E grade cabin, departing on 18th November 2021).
+Please note this price includes the special offer discount of £575 per person and that prices may vary for other dates and cabin types.